Kilwa Sultanate: Rulers

 The chronology of rulers of the Kilwa Sultanate is reported in a chronicle translated into Portuguese in the 16th century, and recorded by the chronicler João de Barros.
-There is another surviving chronicle by an unknown author, written in the early 16th century, and compiled in 1862 by (or for) sheikh Moheddin (Majid?) of Zanzibar.
-The Barros and Zanzibar chronicles are not always in concordance with each other.
+There is another surviving chronicle (Zanzibar chronicle) by an unknown author, written in the early 16th century, and compiled in 1862 by (or for) sheikh Moheddin (Majid?) of Zanzibar.
+The Barros and Zanzibar chronicle are not always in concordance with each other.
 The following follows Barros in its outlines, but fills in details from the Zanzibar chronicle.
 Alternative spellings and nicknames, mainly given in Barros's chronicle, are in italics.
 Dates are approximate years of ascension.